captainzero93/sd-webui-forge-classic-neo-extensions/README.md

 4. Restart Forge Neo

-The extension should now be fully functional!
+The extension should now be working, please report any issues
 ## Contributing

 Feel free to submit issues or pull requests if you encounter any problems or have improvements.